Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

 \subsection{Ethics and Consent}

 Prior to the interviews, all participants provided informed consent during the pre-interview process (see \figurename~\ref{process}).
 We explicitly communicated that participation was voluntary and that all data collected, including participants’ identities and company names, would remain strictly anonymous and confidential.
 Participants were assured that their identities would not be referenced in any published materials of this research, and that data would be accessible only to the three authors of the paper.
-We also recorded audio only for participants who gave explicit consent.
-This practice ensured adherence to ethical standards and therefore supported a transparent and comfortable interview setting.
-To ensure accuracy and rigor, we regularly reviewed the data and recorded our analysis decisions to create a clear audit trail, while reflecting on our own perspectives
+We also recorded audio only for seven participants who gave explicit consent. \cb{The remaining participants were not recorded.
+Their data was captured in the transcripts during each interview.} This practice ensured adherence to ethical standards and therefore supported a transparent and comfortable interview setting.
+To ensure accuracy and rigor, we regularly reviewed the data and recorded our analysis decisions to create a clear audit trail, while reflecting on our own perspectives.